 Most of the people thinks False Ashoka(nettilingam) as saraca asoca but these two are different.
 False ashoka can not be used for medicine purpose.
-You can easily differentiate between two variety of tree easily using following atribute.
+You can easily differentiate between two variety of tree easily using the following atribute.

 - Ashoka flowers are red(initially orange in colour) while False Ashoka flowers are apple green colour.